MasKhan20/MuslimSurvivalKit-Files/README.md

 # MuslimSurvivalKit-Files
-Files that my app will be using (downloading).
+~Files that my app will be using (downloading).~

+Deprecated, now using Azure File Storage.